 CBD has jumped to the forefront of newspaper headlines and product descriptions, yet there are still a lot of unanswered questions about this cannabis extract.
 Many people wonder how long it takes for CBD to work, but the answer may vary depending on multiple factors.
 For starters, there are several different ways to take CBD, and each application style will require a different amount of time before the compound starts to take effect.
 If you really want to give CBD a try, it’s good to experiment with different brands, products, and dosage levels to find what works for you.

-If vaping CBD doesn’t sound appealing to you, CBD tinctures work almost as quickly as inhalation.
-Tinctures are typically applied sublingually, meaning they are placed beneath the tongue.
-The key to making this method worthwhile is to hold the best CBD oil drops in place for 30 to 60 seconds.
+CBD oil is one of the fastest ways to reap the benefits of CBD.
+These tinctures are typically applied sublingually, meaning they are placed beneath the tongue.
+The key to making this method worthwhile is to hold the CBD oil drops in place for 30 to 60 seconds.
 Doing so allows for the CBD to enter your bloodstream at a faster rate, as the veins beneath your tongue soak up the CBD molecules directly.
 You can expect the CBD to take effect within 5 to 20 minutes when administered this way.

 For those looking for long lasting effects, consuming CBD oil via ingestion is your best option.
 This application method will prolong the effects of CBD, as your digestive tract breaks down the CBD over the course of several hours, causing the compound to steadily absorb into the bloodstream.
 It can take anywhere from 30 minutes to an hour to feel the effects of CBD, or perhaps even longer depending on your metabolism, weight, and if you have a full or empty stomach.